 Have you heard about that club in London where they have a ballpit?
 Yes?
 Well I went there a few months ago and it was just as fun as it sounds!
 Although the it was less ‘club’ and more ‘ballpit’ but hey I wasn’t complaining!

-You can book your tickets online and you have to book a timeslot to be in the ballpit.
+You can book your tickets online and you have to select a timeslot to be in the ballpit.
 There are two ballpits, one small one at the front that looks out on the street, filled with red and black balls:

 And a bigger one at the back, filled with clear/white balls and colourful lights, which is the one you’ll probably recognise from photos of this place.
 Thankfully it wasn’t that busy when I went with a couple of friends.
 We had a drink and then dived straight in, balls deep….